Passive Data

 1. Give your query a name

-Once you've run your query you will see that the query is automatically saved so that you can re-run it again later if you would like.
+Once you've run your query you will see that the query is automatically saved so that you can re-run it again later if you would like — either manually or on a recurring schedule using the Automations module.
 When you create a query the resulting network will be produced and will be available shortly after you run the query under the Networks tab.

 Lists